mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 to work in
 industry, you will learn a lot and it is a major step up from a Bachelors degree.
 But don't take more than two years to do it, and try to get someone else to pay for it.
+And don't turn your nose up at non-thesis Masters programs; graduate coursework is really valuable on it's own, and doing a full thesis doesn't add much value to industry work (you'll get enough project manageement experiencee on the job, and project management in industry is very different from research project management).
+Doing a full thesis can be risky because research delays, failed experiments, etc. can really drag out a Masters degree.

-If you want to work in Academia... well, you'll need a PhD for that.
+If you want to work in
+Academia... well, you'll need a PhD for that.
 Just try to remember that the PhD is the *first step*, not the end goal, and try to make choices that will help you fast-track your dissertation.
+My advice regarding a funded project stands, but also consider that grant and proposal writing will be a major part of your job as a professor, so you'll want to make an effort to practice those skills as a student.
+One good approach might be to jump on a funded, planned-out project but practice proposal and grant writing aalong the way by pitching enhancements and auxiliary projects that will make your research better, but aren't strictly required to complete the work.

 If you don't know if you want to work in industry or academia, or think you'd be happy either way, then